YanCotta/YanCotta/README.md

   ## 🚀 Featured Projects

-  Here is a comprehensive showcase of my projects, demonstrating my skills in building production-grade, scalable, and innovative AI systems from end to end across multiple domains.
+  Here is a comprehensive showcase of my projects (ALL FOR MY OWN LEARNING PURPOSES, since I learn better with Project Based Learning {PBL}), demonstrating my skills in building production-grade, scalable, and innovative AI systems from end to end across multiple domains.

   <br>